Peter Bessell: Early life

-Bessell was educated at Lynwyd School, Bath, Somerset, and was a Congregational lay preacher from 1939 to 1970.
+Peter Bessell was born at a nursing home in Bath, son of tailor Joseph Edgar Bessell and Olive Simons, née Hawkins.
+His parents divorced in 1926 and Bessell lived with his father.
+He was educated at Lynwyd School, Bath, and when his father died in 1940, Bessell took over the business.
+Bessell became a Congregational lay preacher in 1939, remaining so until 1970; on this basis he registered as a conscientious objector during the Second World War.

 Career

 He first stood for parliament as a Liberal in Torquay in both the 1955 general election, and the by-election there later that year.

 In the 1960s Peter Bessell was a member of Mebyon Kernow as well as the Liberal Party.
 At the 1959 general election, he was the Liberal candidate in the Bodmin constituency, but lost to the sitting Conservative MP Sir Douglas Marshall.
 He stood again at the 1964 general election, defeating Marshall with a majority of more than 3,000.
 He held the seat at the 1966 general election, despite a strong challenge from the Conservative John Gorst.

+Bessell played a key role in the passage of the 1968 Transport Act that aimed to coordinate road, rail and waterway services.

 Bessell did not contest the 1970 general election, when the Liberal candidate Paul Tyler lost Bodmin to the Conservative Robert Hicks.

 In 1970, he opened a finance brokerage on Fifth Avenue in New York and continued this business, both in London and New York, until early 1974 when the businesses collapsed and, after briefly fleeing to Mexico to avoid his creditors, he moved to California.
 For most of the 1970s, Bessell was under threat of prosecution for fraud allegations relating to several of these companies, although he was subsequently successful in reaching agreement with all his creditors.

 In order to appear at the 1979 Jeremy Thorpe trial in London, Bessell was offered and acquired immunity from prosecution for previous debts, although he offered to waive this.

-For his last 15 years he lived with his wife by a beach on the Pacific coast of California, where they ran a successful holiday rental business.
+He later lived in Oceanside, California with his wife, where he was involved in local politics.